-Rachael Ray’s Pal Anne Burrell Comments On Her Pal’s Strength In Behind-The-Scenes Pic, Calls Her ‘Amazing’
+Anne Burrell Comments On Pal Rachael Ray’s Strength In Behind-The-Scenes Pic, Calls Her ‘Amazing’

-Rachael Ray was all smiles and cooking again in a behind-the-scenes pic taken in the kitchen of her guest house, where she, husband John Cusimano, and their dog Bella Boo Blue have lived since a fire tore through their home in Lake Luzerne, New York on August 9.
+Rachael Ray was all smiles and cooking again in a behind-the-scenes pic taken in the kitchen of her guest house, where she, husband John Cusimano, and their dog Bella Boo Blue have lived since a fire tore through their property located in Lake Luzerne, New York on August 9.

 In the comments section of the Instagram post, the Food Network star was applauded for her perseverance by longtime friend and fellow chef Anne Burrell.

-“The strength you have is just AMAZING!!!!” said Anne, one of many who were inspired by Rachael’s ability to put on a brave face and honor her work commitments.
+“The strength you have is just AMAZING!!!!” said Anne, one of many who was inspired by Rachael’s ability to put on a brave face and honor her work commitments.

 Other fans added their remarks as well.